Greenhills (mixed-use development): Manila Christmas on Display

 From 2002 to 2016, Greenhills hosted the Manila Christmas On Display (COD), an animated Christmas display located beneath the complex's prominent sign with different themes every year.
 The tradition began in 1957 when it was designed by Alex Rosario, president of the Manila Cash On Delivery department store along Rizal Avenue in Manila as a display to attract customers to his family-owned department store.
 In 1966, the department store moved to Araneta Center in Quezon City, where the display was resumed on a grander scale.
 It remained there until the store closed in 2002.
 Afterwards, the display was transferred to Greenhills.

-The prominent Greenhills sign and the Manila COD in Greenhills were both discontinued in 2017 to pave the way for renovations around the development.
-It was then revived the following year with simultaneous displays and shows at both San Juan City Hall and the Times Square Park in Araneta Center, with the display being hosted at different locations since then.
+In 2017, the Manila COD in Greenhills was discontinued in 2017 to pave the way for renovations around the development.
+The prominent Greenhills sign was removed in 2018.
+That same year, the COD was revived with simultaneous displays and shows at both San Juan City Hall and the Times Square Food Park in Araneta Center, with the display being hosted at different locations since then.